sillycowvalley/Hopper/Runtimes/Universal/Readme.md

+**Note: this is very early testing of the cross-platform functionality of Terminal.Gui with .NET Core.**

 # Running Hopper Runtime Console Application on macOS

 Follow these steps to run the Hopper Runtime Console application on your macOS machine: